Directed by Jacques Tourneur

 Written by Charles Bennett, Louis M. Heyward, and David Whitaker

 In 1964, Roger Corman made The Tomb of Ligeia, his eighth and last film based on the works of Edgar Allan Poe, as well as his last collaboration with Vincent Price.
 It was as worthy a final statement on long-pursued themes as one could hope for, and Corman considered his work complete, shortly leaving American International Pictures to take a sojourn across several major studios.
-This turned out to be one of the most unsatisfying (and for Corman, shockingly unproductive) phases of his career, but while he returned to AIP briefly before achieving his dreams of mini-moguldom with New World Pictures, when he did it wasn't to do more horror, but to explore and invent whole other areas of psychotronic cinema, like biker films, post-apocalyptic films, and films that are literally just Peter Fonda doing acid.
+This turned out to be one of the most unsatisfying (and for Corman, shockingly unproductive) phases of his career, but while he returned to AIP briefly before achieving his dreams of mini-moguldom with New World Pictures, when he did it wasn't to do more horror, but to explore or invent whole other areas of psychotronic cinema, like biker films, post-apocalyptic films, and films that are literally just Peter Fonda doing acid.

 AIP, however, desired to keep right on using Poe, maintaining their unofficial monopoly on adapting the public domain author's works; Ligeia had not been any huge success, and Samuel Z. Arkoff and James Nicholson might have had an inkling that they were already pursuing diminishing returns, but Poevian horror had been (grading on a curve) their studio's most prestigious product, and at these budgetary levels I expect it was an easy fad for them to ride till the wheels fell off.
 Of course, they also still had their big star, Price, and Price doesn't seem to have ever gotten tired of Gothic horror, accepting the narrowed but numerous opportunities that his late career had afforded him with the enthusiastic aplomb that is, in no small part, what makes him such a beloved legend.
 The studio also still had their deal with Anglo-Amalgamated, taking advantage of cost-sharing and tax breaks to make films in Britain; and they still had two more pictures left in a three-picture deal with Jacques Tourneur, hypothetically a great director himself.
 And so, for 1965, they cranked out yet another Poe.